 - If the value specified is a value other than a number or a string which can’t be recognized as a number, VBA will return the run-time 13 error.

-- You can multiply the result returned by the COS with pi/180 to convert into a radians and 180/pi to convert it into degrees.
+- You can multiply the result returned by the COS with pi/180 to convert it into radians and 180/pi to convert it into degrees.